-Many opportunities exist both on and off campus for you to take on a leadership position in support of social change, and to collaborate with other leaders to share resources and information.
-Also, the Center for Civic Engagement hosts events during the year to support, inform, and honor service leaders in the community.
+Many opportunities exist both on and off campus for you to take on a leadership position in support of social change and to collaborate with other leaders to share resources and information.
+We also host events during the year to support, inform, and honor service leaders in the community.

-The Center for Civic Engagement works with leaders at local organizations to establish responsibilities for work-study positions.
-Students are placed at community organizations by the Center based on community need, the student's course schedule and work-study allocation communicated by the Financial Aid Office.
-In addition to their weekly schedule at their community partner, students also meet monthly as a group on campus, covering a variety of skill-building topics and building community.
+The center works with leaders at local nonprofit organizations to establish responsibilities for work-study positions.
+Students who are eligible for work-study are placed at these organizations by the center and gain useful experience while forming valuable relationships.
+In addition to their weekly schedule, students meet on campus monthly as a group, covering a variety of skill-building topics and community building.

 Annually, the Center for Civic Engagement hosts a Service Leaders Kickoff that brings together service leaders from different organizations.
 The agenda varies according to the needs of the students but the goals remain constant: